 We’ve all had that moment when we’ve forgotten to pick up a birthday card for our dear aunt (sorry, Janice), or when we’ve run out of reading material for the tram.
-Luckily, there’s the humble newsagency and bookshop – and these local heroes won’t turn you away if you’re paying on card, no matter how small the purchase.
+Luckily, there’s the humble newsagency and bookshop – head to these local shops when you're in a pinch.

 This is the place to go if you’re an avid reader or a collector of rare vintage books.
 Their website promises “one million books on every topic,” and we wouldn’t be surprised if that were true.
 There are piles of books on the ground, on tables and stacked on every surface.
 The aisles are long and labyrinthine and bursting at the seams with books on every topic imaginable.
 It feels like the library in Harry Potter, except for the odd John Steele poster plastered on the last remaining skerrick of spare surface.

 Lovers of contemporary fashion and art will love Folio Books on the corner of Edward and Mary Streets – one of the rare places you can find an Issey Miyake, Robert Mapplethorpe, Tim Walker or Terry Richardson book in Brisbane.
 They’ve been trading for over 35 years, with an extensive range covering all manner of topics from fiction to architecture to philosophy to cooking.
 Fear not if you’re outside of the city, or don’t want to leave the couch – all of their books are now available for order via their website.